-For being a die hard car guy, Cletus doesn’t seem to cycle through different cars very often – he gets a lot of mileage out of each one he purchases (pun intended).
-As far as I can tell, the overall value of his fleet never strays far from what I estimate to be $100,000 in overall value.
+Also, for being a die hard car guy, Cleetus doesn’t seem to cycle through different cars very often – he gets a lot of mileage out of each one he purchases (pun intended).
+As far as I can tell, the overall value of his fleet never strays far from what I estimate to be $150,000 in overall value.

-You thought it was going to be well over $1 million didn’t you?
-FYI, $800,000 is being generous!
+You thought it was going to be well over $2 million didn’t you?
+FYI, $1.2 million is being generous!
 Despite a very healthy income, Cleetus is crippled by a handful of rather significant expenses which brings his overall net worth down to a level much lower than other automotive YouTubers.

-However, without any significant assets that are paid off and appreciating, it’s difficult to put a high valuation on his brand.
+However, not knowing how much equity he has in his appreciating assets makes it difficult to put a high valuation on his brand.
 I also need to state that even though his YouTube channel is producing a considerable amount of money every month, I don’t consider it to have a value over the $1 million mark.